i05nagai/memorandum/language/english_speaking.md

     * I think I just had a tiny orgasm
 * I would've told him to do it, too
 * tan
+    * tan line
+        * that's not a bathing suit, it's a tan line
     * skin
         * the darker skin that white people often get from being in the sun
         * Ann’s sundress shows off her tan